manablox/manablox-cli/readme.md

 ## Zero configuration webpack runner

-With manablox-cli you can run any ES20xx js file from anywhere
+With manablox-cli you can run any ES20xx js file from anywhere.
+This is heavily inspired by [backpack](https://github.com/jaredpalmer/backpack).

 ## Installation